zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 ### Joomla

-Follow the official [Joomla](https://docs.joomla.org/Installing_an_extension) plugin installation guide and make sure a plugin named `Essential Addons for Yootheme Pro` is listed and enabled in the Joomla Plugins control panel, if is not, enabled it manually.
+Follow the official [Joomla](https://docs.joomla.org/Installing_an_extension) plugin installation guide and make sure a plugin named `Essential Addons for Yootheme Pro` is listed and enabled in the Joomla Plugins control panel, if not, enabled it manually.

 > The plugin installs under the `plugins/system/yooessentials` directory.